 The RMI Distinguished Professorship in Business was established in 1989 through the generosity of several noted retailers and retail-related firms.
 It is designed to promote teaching, research, and training in the fields of retailing and retail management.
-The Professorship is currently held by Professor Joel R. Evans, a faculty member with an outstanding record of teaching and scholarship in the field of business.
+The Professorship is currently held by Dr. Boonghee Yoo, a faculty member with an outstanding record of teaching and scholarship in the field of business.

-The Rivkin Radler Distinguished Professorship was established in 1987 and funded by Rivkin, Radler, Dunne & Bayh, a prominent Nassau County law firm with a specialty in environmental law.
+The Rivkin Radler Distinguished Professorship was established in 1987 and funded by Rivkin, Radler, Dunne & Bayh, a prominent Nassau County law firm now known as Rivkin Radler LLP.
 The Professorship will expand and develop new courses in environmental law and will be the center for scholarly and professional activities in the environmental law field.
 The Professorship is currently held by Professor Mitchell M. Gans.

 The Queensboro UNICO Foundation Professorship in Italian and Italian American Studies was established by Queensboro UNICO, a chapter of UNICO National, an Italian American service organization with more than 125 chapters nationwide.
 The Queensboro chapter established an Italian and Italian American studies professorship at Hofstra as a means of preserving Italian and Italian American culture and highlighting Italian American contributions to American life in a positive light.
 The inaugural professorship was held by Dr. Pellegrino D’Acierno and is currently held by Dr. Stanislao Pugliese.